-Transglutaminase performs its technological purpose during the production of the nominated foods.
-It is functioning as a processing aid for the purposes of the Code where it is does not perform a technological purpose in the food for sale.
+Transglutaminase performs its proposed technological purpose during brewing and the production of the nominated foods.
+The enzyme functions as a processing aid for the purposes of the Code and does not perform a technological purpose in the food for sale.
+For further details, refer to the SD.

-2.2 Risk assessment
+2.3 Risk assessment

-FSANZ has assessed the public health and safety risks associated with transglutaminase from GM B. licheniformis and its proposed use as a processing aid.
+FSANZ assessed the public health and safety risks associated with transglutaminase from GM B. licheniformis and its proposed use as a processing aid.
 A summary of this risk assessment is provided below.
+For further details, refer to the SD.